 Develop specific job descriptions and standards for all full-time employees by function, not by title;

-Define “similarity” as it pertains to employees performing duties comparable to those in campus positions;
+Define “similarity” as it pertains to employees performing duties comparable to those in university positions;

 Specify what positions fall under the category of executive and managerial personnel.

 As part of maintaining a legal status separate from the state, the governing board has the authority to set and maintain proper employer-employee relations.
-At the same time, the campus administration as part of its supervision over student body organizations under Cal.
+At the same time, the university administration as part of its supervision over student body organizations under Cal.
 Educ.
-Code § 89300 and its responsibility to ensure compliance with CSU policy by all auxiliary organizations, must seek to effect curative actions by the auxiliary when there is a breach of law, CSU or campus policy.
+Code § 89300 and its responsibility to ensure compliance with CSU policy by all auxiliary organizations, must seek to effect curative actions by the auxiliary when there is a breach of law, CSU or university policy.
 Cal.
 Educ.
 Code §§ 89300 and 89900; 5 CCR § 42405.

 Salaries, Working Conditions, and Benefits